geexmmo/zimbra-mail-remover/README.md

 21:05:24: Starting http 0.0.0.0 8888...
 ```
 And then make POST request like such: `curl -X POST zimbra.example.com:8000 -d "subject=hello привет test"`<br>
-You will get; "`Accepted post!`" in resonse if querry is correct and there is no script threads running at this time<br>
+You will get; "`Accepted post!`" in resonse if query is correct and there is no script threads running at this time<br>
-"`Wrong post parameters!`" if you've posted paramaters different than `subject` <br>
+"`Wrong post parameters!`" if you've posted parameters different than `subject` <br>
 "`Threads are already active, command ignored.`" if script has already started some workload.<br>
 <br>
 If you want to check run status - do a get request: